 Train Hard, Train Smart

-Deep water running is an innovative, enjoyable way to train your body without the harmful impact of running on land.
-Marathon runners, fitness buffs, and people looking for new ways to work out while having fun are turning to deep water running.
-With deep water running, it doesn’t matter if you’re injured, suffer from chronic pain, are overweight, or are already in peak physical condition — everyone has something to gain from adding deep water running workouts to their fitness routine.
+This is not what you think!
+It’s not water aerobics and it’s not aqua jogging.
+It’s FLUID RUNNING!
+It is an innovative, high intensity way to RUN without the harmful impact of hitting the pavement.
+Marathon runners, fitness buffs, and people looking for new ways to workout without hurting their bodies are turning to deep water running.
+It doesn’t matter if you’re injured, suffer from chronic pain, are overweight, or are already in peak physical condition — everyone can get better, fitter, faster and stronger by adding Fluid Running to their weekly workout schedule.

 Fluid Running can be done with a trainer individually or in a group setting.
-Group classes usually run for about an hour and are choreographed to energetic music, much like a spin class, creating motivating alternation between lower aerobic runs and challenging sprints.
-Deep water running is designed for all types of people, including non-swimmers.
+Group classes usually run for about an hour and are led with energetic music, much like a spin class, creating motivating alternation between lower level aerobic runs and challenging sprints.
+Fluid Running is designed for all types of people, including non-swimmers.

 Experience the Benefits

 Deep water running is done in the deep end of a pool, therefore there is no impact because there isn’t any land weight.
-This significantly reduces the stress on joints, allowing people who are injured or suffer from arthritis to get the benefits of running without the stress of hard impact.
+This significantly reduces the stress on joints, allowing people who are injured or suffer from joint or muscular pain to get the benefits of running without the stress of land impact.
 Land running ground force is 3 times your actual body weight.
-For example, a 150 lb. runner strikes the ground with a force of 450 lbs., which can result in injury over time.
+For example, a 150 lb. runner strikes the ground with a force of 450 lbs., which can (and usually does) result in injury over time.

 Not only does running in water allow you to continue working out, it also helps speed up recovery times.
 Water pressure decreases swelling to injuries, flushes out metabolic waste, and increases blood flow by 30%, all of which lead to quicker recovery from joint and muscle injuries.